1 Parachute Battalion: Initial evaluation

 To give would-be members the endurance and the fitness they will need for operations in the harsh African conditions, the instructors of 44 Parachute Brigade place particular emphasis on basic physical training.
 Soldiers volunteering for service with the parachute forces first undergo a battery of medical tests – similar to that for flying personnel – before setting off on a 5 km timed run.
-Before they can recover their breath, they tackle the second test: 200 m run in which each man carries a comrade on his back.
+Before they can recover their breath, they tackle the second test: 200 m run in which each man carries another on his back.

-The applicants are then put through various psychological and physical tests – though these are usually well within the reach of anyone with sufficient motivation and willpower.

-The real ordeal will then start: for four long months, the recruits Bats will endure forced marches, physical exercises, shooting sessions and inspections – all this barracked by the screams of their eagle-eyed instructors.
-The South African paratroop instructors, like their British counterparts, enforce strict discipline.
-For example, trainees always take their grooming kit along with them on 30 km marches and at dawn, when back at the base with aching bones, devote whatever little time is left they have to rest to 'spit and polish'.

 Those who are accepted are then transferred to 1 Para, where they first complete the normal three-month basic training course, with some differences: PT three times a day, no walking in camp under any circumstances and a 10 to 15 km run to end each day.
 20 km runs carrying tar poles; car tyres attached to the candidates by a long rope; or the dreaded 25 kg concrete slab that has to be carried everywhere the candidate goes.
-Some 10 to 20 percent drop out during this phase, returning to their original units.
-All this builds up to what is called the koeikamp ('cow camp').
-It is 3 days of the ultimate challenge of physical and psychological endurance.